turingschool/mod-0-curriculum/session3/index.md

 - Strong understanding of terminal and commands - 4.5+ Average Score
 - Most common answer to git question: "I can name the steps of the git workflow and can put them in practice (using a reference)."
-- This is totally acceptable, and we use references as programmers on the job all the time.
-The best programmers google, reference, and implement more often and at a faster pace.
+- This is totally acceptable, and we use references as programmers on the job all the time
 - Great job posting in the channel and finding typos

 ### Follow-Ups

-- Asking questions is a skill
-  - shout out to Quinn and Ryan for asking really good questions in slack
+- Make sure that you're asking questions using the formula we provided in slack
-  - also thanks to all of y'all answering questions!
-  - how to post code/command snippets in slack
 - pinned items
-- Capstone progress (should be on day 4/5 by now)
+- capstone study session tomorrow!
+Please emoji rsvp if you're going
+- Ellen and Robert are joining the session today, they may pop into a breakout group to observe how y'all are doing

 ### Today's Goals